yhsang2/cordova-plugin-crop-v2/README.md

 ## HELLO WORLD!
-> This project is currently fixing a bug.
+> This project is currently fixing a bug!
+(2023-09-08)
+> We look for contributors to manage the project together!

 # cordova-plugin-crop-v2